rism-digital/verovio/README.md

 [![Build Status](https://travis-ci.org/rism-ch/verovio.svg?branch=develop)](https://travis-ci.org/rism-ch/verovio)
 [![Build status](https://ci.appveyor.com/api/projects/status/121cxhmtwurxffh0?svg=true)](https://ci.appveyor.com/project/LaurentPugin/verovio-r1t6l)

-Verovio is a fast, portable and lightweight library for engraving [Music Encoding Initiative (MEI)](http://www.music-encoding.org) music scores into SVG.
-Verovio can be used as a standalone command-line tool for converting a MEI files, as the music rendering library for applications, or it can be compiled to Javascript using the Emscripten LLVM-to-JavaScript compiler.
+Verovio is a fast, portable and lightweight library for engraving [Music Encoding Initiative (MEI)](http://www.music-encoding.org) digital scores into SVG images.
+Verovio also contains on-the-fly converters to render [Plaine & Easie Code](https://www.iaml.info/plaine-easie-code), [Humdrum](https://www.humdrum.org), [Musedata](https://musedata.org), [MusicXML](https://www.musicxml.com), [EsAC](http://esac-data.org), and [ABC](https://en.wikipedia.org/wiki/ABC_notation) digital scores.

+Verovio is written in standard 2017 C++.
+Verovio can be compiled as a standalone command-line tool, used as a compiled music-rendering library for applications (Qt, python), or it can be compiled to Javascript using the Emscripten LLVM-to-JavaScript compiler.
 See the JavaScript toolkit running in the [MEI Viewer](http://www.verovio.org/mei-viewer.xhtml) and check out the [app](http://www.verovio.org/app.html) or the [tutorial](http://www.verovio.org/tutorial.xhtml) for its web integration and for enabling user interaction.

 ![Choice interaction](https://raw.githubusercontent.com/rism-ch/verovio.org/gh-pages/movies/reflow.gif)

-Verovio can also render [Plaine & Easie Code](https://www.iaml.info/plaine-easie-code) and imports MusicXML, Humdrum data, and ABC notation.
-It is designed as a tool usable as a one-step conversion tool and it is written in pure standard C++.

 Verovio follows the [Standard Music Font Layout (SMuFL)](http://www.smufl.org) specification and the font can be changed for personalizing the output.